-The Environmental Planning and Community Resilience Division is pleased to announce new grant opportunities are available to civic associations, coastal property owners, municipalities, and non-profit organizations to conduct dune restoration and enhancement projects.
+The Environmental Planning and Community Resilience Division provides new grant opportunities to civic associations, coastal property owners, municipalities, and non-profit organizations to conduct dune restoration and enhancement projects.

 For more information or to request an application for future funding opportunties, please contact the Coastal Dune Grant Program at:

 CoastalDunes@broward.org or (954) 519-1452

 Previous Projects: These are some examples of successful dune restoration projects that have utilized Coastal Dune Grant Program funding in previous years.
 For projects that focus on restoration of existing dunes, first the area is prepared for restoration by removing undesirable invasive plant species.
 Sand is then moved in to fill in low areas or add height to the berm (as needed), and new plants are added to fill in bare spots and/or to expand the footprint of the dune.
-Sea Oats are the primary speices used for creation of new dunes, and other native plants are added to increase diversity and aesthetic appeal.
+Sea Oats are the primary species used for creation of new dunes, and other native plants are added to increase diversity and aesthetic appeal.
 Seedlings are placed into shallow holes set at regular intervals.
 Afterwards, the area is roped off for protection and maintained with routine watering until the plants become established.